 You probably know that to reduce the risk of SIDS it’s important for your baby's sleeping position to be laying flat on their back, so it is totally understandable that the thought of baby sleeping on their tummy brings up some concern.
 Something to note here is that after 6 months of age, the risk of SIDS in babies goes down significantly.
 Learn about SIDS and much more in our ABC's of safe sleep blog.

-After your baby learns to roll over in either direction on their own you might notice them begin to roll onto their tummy during nap time or at night.
+After your baby learns to roll over in either direction on their own you might notice them begin to roll onto their tummy or side during nap time or at night.
 At this point in development, it’s fine to let your little one sleep on their tummy if they roll onto it autonomously.
 Although you should continue putting baby to bed on their back, they now have the physical ability to roll over onto their tummy and to roll back onto their back if they need to.

 If you notice that your baby often rolls onto their tummy during sleep, they likely prefer sleeping on their stomach.
 Our Zen Sack™ is the perfect sleepwear option for tummy sleepers because it’s easily reversible.
 The sleep sack can be reversed so the lightly weighted pad is on the back instead of the chest for babies who are more comfortable sleeping on their stomach.

 Common questions from new parents